-\paragraph{High-curvature feed-forward.} Another source of loss spikes is illustrated in Figure \ref{fig:loss-spikes}.
-They are due to the decision boundaries of the feedforward layer being quite close to the sequence embeddings, meaning that a small change in the sequence embedding can lead to a high change in their classification.
-This is again due to the high curvature of the MLP layer, as illustrated in Figure \ref{fig:spike-details}.
 In particular, the heavy, or the small but heavily correlated, weights in the MLP cause the response $\zeta$ to vary highly as a function of $\zeta$.
 Once again, one can imagine different ways to regularize these types of loss spikes, with various regularization measures, or by ensuring that the capacity of the MLP is large enough for the MLP to avoid creating these heavy or highly correlated weights.

-\paragraph{Connection to gradient norms.} Finally, we observe in \cref{fig:grad-norms} that the loss spikes appear in tandem with high gradient norms, indicating that when a too-large step size deviates the model from its current small loss region, it is taken back to where it was with large updates.
-We note that we observe similar patterns in larger models with embeddings size $d>2$ (see \cref{app:emb_dim}).
-It has been shown in the literature that studying the gradient and the hessian of the loss could provide valuable insights on the neural network optimization both from a theoretical and experimental point of view~\citep{ilbert2024samformer, foret2021sharpnessaware, zhang2024transformersneedadamhessian}.
-We believe using our visual sandbox could help in future work on such an investigation.
+\paragraph{Connection to gradient norms.} Loss spikes and high gradient norms appear in tandem as can be seen in~\cref{fig:grad-norms}, indicating that when a too-large step size deviates the model from its current small loss region, it is taken back to where it was with large updates.
+It motivates further study of the Hessian of the loss, which is promising in the literature~\citep{ilbert2024samformer, foret2021sharpnessaware, zhang2024transformersneedadamhessian, gomes2025adafisher}.